-APPENDIX 1 1.20 Charities must provide a summary of: the purposes of the charity as set out in its governing document; and Commented [DO1]: E&W regs 2008 the main activities undertaken in relation to those purposes.
-Commented [DO2]: NI Regs 1.21.
-Charities in England, Wales and Northern Ireland must also: explain the main activities undertaken to further the charity's purposes for the public benefit; and include in their report a statement confirming whether the trustees have had regard to the Charity Commission's guidance on public benefit.
+1.20 Charities must provide a summary of:

+• the purposes of the charity as set out in its governing document; and the main activities undertaken in relation to those purposes.

+1.21.
+Charities in England, Wales and Northern Ireland must also:

+• explain the main activities undertaken to further the charity's purposes for the public benefit; and

+• include in their report a statement confirming whether the trustees have had regard to the Charity Commission's guidance on public benefit.Ió

 1.22.
 The report should explain the activities, projects or services identified in the accompanying accounts.
 Numerical information provided in the report about the resources spent on particular activities should be consistent with the analysis provided in the accounts, see Tables 2a and 2b and section B, Expenditure, Module 4.
 This is important so that readers of the accounts gain a greater understanding of the detail in the financial statements.

-Achievements and performance the charity.
-To assist with this, trustees must consider the following questions: in what way has the charity's work made a difference to the circumstances of its beneficiaries?
-Has the charity's work provided any wider benefits to society as a Commented [DO3]: E&W & NI regs whole?
-Use of infographics, statistics, beneficiary and volunteer testimonials may help communicate this information to readers. whole?
+Achievements and performance

+1.23.
+The report must contain a summary of the main achievements of the charity.
+To assist with this, trustees should consider the following questions:

+- in what way has the charity's work made a difference to the circumstances of its beneficiaries? - Has the charity's work provided any wider benefits to society as a whole?

 Use of infographics, statistics, beneficiary and volunteer testimonials may help communicate this information to readers.

-Financial review whole?
-Use of infographics, statistics, beneficiary and volunteer testimonials may help communicate this information to readers.
-Financial review 1.24.
+Financial review

+1.24.
 The report must contain a review of the charity's financial position at the end of the reporting period.
-Numerical details should be consistent with the figures in the charity's financial statements where Commented [DO4]: NI regs whole?
-Use of infographics, statistics, beneficiary and volunteer testimonials may help communicate this information to readers.
-Financial review 1.24.
-The report must contain a review of the charity's financial position at the end of the reporting period.

 Numerical details should be consistent with the figures in the charity's financial statements where appropriate.

 1.25.
-The charity must explain any policy it has for holding reserves and state the amount of those reserves (refer to glossary) and why they are Commented [DO4]: NI regs whole?
-Use of infographics, statistics, beneficiary and volunteer testimonials may help communicate this information to readers.
-Financial review 1.24.
-The report must contain a review of the charity's financial position at the end of the reporting period.
-Numerical details should be consistent with the figures in the charity's financial statements where appropriate.
-1.25.
 The charity must explain any policy it has for holding reserves and state the amount of those reserves (refer to glossary) and why they are held.

-The reserves calculation should reconcile to figures in the financial statements, either in the funds note or as a separate note.
-If the trustees have decided that Commented [DO4]: NI regs Commented [DO5]: E&W Regs whole?
-Use of infographics, statistics, beneficiary and volunteer testimonials may help communicate this information to readers.
-Financial review 1.24.
-The report must contain a review of the charity's financial position at the end of the reporting period.
-Numerical details should be consistent with the figures in the charity's financial statements where appropriate.
-1.25.
-The charity must explain any policy it has for holding reserves and state the amount of those reserves (refer to glossary) and why they are held.
-The reserves calculation should reconcile to figures in the financial statements, either whole?
-Use of infographics, statistics, beneficiary and volunteer testimonials may help communicate this information to readers.
-Financial review 1.24.
-The report must contain a review of the charity's financial position at the end of the reporting period.
-Numerical details should be consistent with the figures in the charity's financial statements where appropriate.
-1.25.
-The charity must explain any policy it has for holding reserves and state the amount of those reserves (refer to glossary) and why they are held.
-The reserves calculation should reconcile to figures in the financial statements, either in the funds note or as a separate note.
-If the trustees have decided that holding reserves is unnecessary, the report must disclose this fact and Commented [DO5]: E&W Regs
+The reserves calculation should reconcile to figures in the financial statements and this should be shown in a note to the financial statements, either in the funds note or as a separate note.

+If the trustees have decided that holding reserves is unnecessary, the report must disclose this fact and provide the reasons for this decision.

+1.26.
+The report must also identify any fund or subsidiary undertaking that is materially in deficit, explaining the circumstances giving rise to the deficit and the steps being taken to eliminate the deficit.